kianbroderick/mmath/README.md

 # Future improvements
 - add a screen to type in memorized digits of pi or e
 - more operations
-- add score tracking and statistics over multiple runs
+- add score tracking and statistics over multiple sessions

 ## License
-`mmath` is liscense under the terms of the MIT License.
+`mmath` is lisensed under the terms of the MIT License.